 The 22nd annual festival will be a world-class event as top flamenco artists from all over the world flock to Albuquerque to share their artistry and tradition with students from around the world.
 Performances will take place at the University of New Mexico’s Rodey Theater, the National Hispanic Cultural Center and the Lensic in Santa Fe.

-“The festival brings international attention to Albuquerque with visitors and participants from all over the world,” said Dale Lockett, President/CEO of the Albuquerque Convention & Visitors Bureau.
+“The festival brings international attention to Albuquerque with visitors and participants from all over the world,” said Dale Lockett, President/CEO of the Visit Albuquerque.
 “This world-class event showcases the diverse and unique cultural arts that are evident throughout Albuquerque.”

 The event will demonstrate flamenco artistry from various artists including Antonio Canales, Rocío Molina, Albuquerque’s Yjastros: "The American Flamenco Repertory Company" and many more.
 The festival also includes the VI Concurso Nacional de Flamenco, a competition of pre-professional and professional flamenco dancers who will present their choreographies, musical numbers or vocals to a panel of judges comprised of top flamenco artists.